zfox23/Spatial-Audio-API-Examples/experiments/minecraft/hifimc/README.md

         - Windows Powershell: `gradlew.bat genEclipseRuns eclipse`
         - Unix-like: `./gradlew genEclipseRuns eclipse`
     - IntelliJ Idea:
-        - Windows Powershell: `gradlew.bat genIntellijRuns`
+        - Windows Powershell: `gradlew.bat genIntellijRuns idea`
-        - Unix-like: `./gradlew genIntellijRuns`
+        - Unix-like: `./gradlew genIntellijRuns idea`
 5. Start your IDE and open your workspace, where you can edit the mod
     - Eclipse:
         - It is recommended to select a workspace folder at least one directory higher than this one, for example the `minecraft` folder in this repository.